-The FB-W enclosure is a flexible, pre or post-construction rectangular acoustic foam box.
-Designed for in-wall speakers, the FB-W provides a better enclosed environment for the speaker, thereby improving sound quality while also reducing sound transfer into other rooms.
-The FB-W can be mounted in-between standard 2x4 stud-framed walls during construction, or for post-construction installation, simply fold the FB-W lengthwise, push it through the speaker's mounting hole and expand it into place inside.
-Once the FB-W is in place, just tack it to the framing.
+The FB-C6 and FB-C8 enclosures are a flexible, pre or post-construction square acoustic foam box.
+Designed for 6.5-inch in-ceiling speakers, providing a better enclosed environment for the speaker, thereby improving the sound quality while also reducing sound transfer into other rooms.
+Using additional framing, these rear enclosures can be mounted in-between joists or trusses during construction or for post-construction installation, simply fold and push through the speaker's mounting hole, and it will expand inside the ceiling.
+Once the rear enclosure is in place, install the speaker which, along with gravity and insulation, will easily keep the rear enclosure in position.